5 Cultures That Believe Black Cats Are Lucky

-Sadly, back in the Middle Ages, western lore had falsely characterized them as superstitious, bearing omens of witchcraft, evil, and overall bad luck to come.
-While the modern world has cast this line of thinking aside, the stigma around black cats has, to some extent, persevered.
+Sadly, back in the Middle Ages, western folklore had falsely characterized them as superstitious, bearing omens of witchcraft, evil, and overall bad luck to come.
+While the modern world has cast this line of thinking aside, the stigma around these cats has, to some extent, persevered.
 Some sources even say that black cats are less likely to be adopted than other kitties.

 5 Pawsitive Superstitions About Black Cats

 - In Japan, black cats are upheld as symbols of good luck, especially for single women, as they are revered for attracting fine, potential suitors.
 The Japanese black cat is associated with the deity Maneki Neko, or “beckoning cat,” for centuries.
 According to legend, when a poor monk was sitting in his temple, one day he saw a black cat beckon him towards it with its paw.
 He followed the lucky black cat, and soon after, found himself surrounded by wealthy people who gave him donations that enabled him to restore his temple.
 Since then, images of cats raising their paws have become popular symbols of prosperity and fortune throughout Japan.

 - The ancient Egyptians worshipped ALL cats, black ones included.
 They even worshipped a cat goddess, called Bastet, who was known for her protective spirit.

 - Scottish people believe that prosperity befalls anyone who finds a stray black cat on their doorstep.They believe black cats are lucky because they’re associated with the goddess Brigid, who was believed to bring good fortune to those she blessed.
 Brigid’s association with black cats dates back as far as the Iron Age when they were seen as guardians of hearth and home.